 He instantly started running around the bases, excited to be “playing sports” as he says.
 Overall, he did better than I expected!
 He did have a few troublesome areas specifically:

 Following coaches’ instructions

-Because of his hyperlexia, our son thrives on learning from the written word.
+Since S has hyperlexia, he thrives on learning from the written word.
 Social stories are a great alternative to verbal discussions of a topic.
 And we have fun making little “books” on what’s going on in our lives.

 So today we made a t-ball social story.

 The key here is the make the story short and engaging.
-And my son always helps me make the story, and in doing so is more invested in it.
+And S always helps me make the story, and in doing so is more invested in it.